mericbalgamis/BIL476_ElasticSearch/README.md

 # BIL476_ElasticSearch
-Building a Qeury Builder with Elastic Search and Kibana
+Building a Query Builder with Elastic Search and Kibana